TRUST ADMINISTRATION CALIFORNIA

 You can read more about common risks and pitfalls for trustees at this link.
 You may also wish to consult our FAQs on Trust Administration.

 Whether or not you call our firm, we urge you not to try to handle this by yourself.
-No “California Trust Administration Practice Guide” or “Dummies” book can safely get you through this on your own.
+No “California Trust Administration Guide” or “Dummies” book can safely get you through this alone.

 Can I Get Out of Being the Trustee of My Parent’s Trust?